0x00-0x00/security/oscp.md

 ### Hints

 Meterpreter is allowed on one machine.
 Normal reverse listeners are allowed in msfconsole.
+Msfvenom is therefore available.